microsoft/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid identity.md

 Directions:

-1. Pair with another table.
+1. Pair with another team.

-2. One table is the Microsoft team and the other table is the customer.
+2. One group is the Microsoft team, the other is the customer.

 3. The Microsoft team presents their proposed solution to the customer.

 4. The customer makes one of the objections from the list of objections.

 5. The Microsoft team responds to the objection.

 6. The customer team gives feedback to the Microsoft team.

-7. Tables switch roles and repeat Steps 2-6.
+7. Switch roles and repeat Steps 2-6.

 ## Wrap-up

 Timeframe: 15 minutes

-Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.
+Directions: Reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ##  Additional references